rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 For example:
 ![fe-test-config](../images/exercise2/fe-test-config.png)

-5. With the config in place; commit your chanages and push them to GitLab:
+5. With the config in place; commit your changes and push them to GitLab:
 ```bash
 git add .
 ```